 After two years of rigorous training, the 10th Mountain Division was ordered to Italy in 1945 to spearhead the advance of the U.S. Fifth Army.
 In a series of actions that included Riva Ridge and Mt.
 Belvedere, the 10th Mountain Division breached the supposedly impregnable Gothic Line in the Appenines and secured the Po River Valley.

 The 10th Mountain Division’s victories played a vital role in liberating northern Italy.
 By the time the Germans surrendered in May 1945, 992 ski troopers had been killed in action and 4,000 wounded, marking the highest casualty rate of any U.S. Division in the Mediterranean.
 After the war, Ski Cooper was opened to the public as a ski area.

 Today, Cooper continues to grow and develop organically, improving its base area facilities, adding new events, and keeping Cooper unique.
 For example, Ski Cooper continues to host its 10th Mountain Ski Down tribute every year.
 On March 2, 2018, this unique ceremony will honor the soldiers of the 10th Mountain Division.
 Ski at Cooper this year and enjoy its ongoing commitment to all-natural snow, affordable prices, and family-friendly atmosphere.

-New this season are Ski Cooper’s Moonlight Mountaintop Yurt Dinners.
+That season also introduced Ski Cooper’s Moonlight Mountaintop Yurt Dinners, which continue in 2018-2019.
 The first Saturday of every month, take a snowcat ride after hours to the top of the hill, and enjoy a special dinner in a yurt with a view.